Looking for an interview, comment or briefing? See our Press Contacts.

 - Leny Olivera writing in Upside Down World about the connections between patriarchy, violence and climate change, and how women in Bolivia and beyond are rising to meet these threats and challenges.
 (Este artículo esta también disponible en Español)

-- Carey Averbook’s essay about climate change, women, vulnerablity and resilience was published in the Earth First! journal.
+- Carey Averbook’s essay about climate change, Bolivia, women, vulnerablity and resilience was published by System Change not Climate Change.

-- Leny Olivera and Carey Averbook, who jointly produced the Climate Change is About…Women photodocumentary, reflect on some key lessons they learned about resilience from their time spent with the women featured in the project.
+- Leny Olivera and Carey Averbook, who jointly produced the Climate Change is About…Women photodocumentary, in Resilience.org reflecting on some key lessons they learned about resilience from their time spent with the women featured in the project.

 April 2015: Special reporting on the 15th anniversary of the Cochabamba Water Revolt and its legacy in the world today.
 Check out the Newsletter too.

 - Jim Shultz was in Foreign Policy in Focus and The Nation looking at the lessons to be drawn from the battle against Bechtel after the Water Revolt and how they inform our current struggles against TPP and TTIP.

 - Aldo Orellana was in Narco News asking what happened in Bolivia after the water war, and what was the legacy for the global water movement.

 - Philippa de Boissière discussed, in Upside Down World, how the same old dynamics that saw Bechtel trying to take over Cochabamba’s water in can be seen current cases of corporate conquistadors in Peru and Colombia.

 - Thomas Mc Donagh was in Rabble reflecting on the Water Revolt and the current battle over water in Ireland.